 7.1.20.3.5.3 Appropriate usage

-The MLME-DSME-GTSINFO.response primitive is generated by the next higher layer of a Destination device and issued to its MLME in order to respond to the MLME-DSME-GTSINFO.indication primitive.
+The MLME-DSME-INFO.response primitive is generated by the next higher layer of a Destination device or a Connection Device and issued to its MLME in order to respond to the MLME-DSME-INFO.indication primitive.
+If MLME-DSME-INFO.response primitive is issued by the Destination device, the INFO parameter is set to 0x00 and parameters BeaconOrder, SuperframeOrder and Multi-superframeOrder will be ignored.
+If MLME-DSME-INFO.response primitive is issued by the Connection Device, the INFO parameter is set to 0x01 and parameters DSME-GTSCharacteristics and Timestamp will be ignored.

 7.1.20.3.5.4 Effect on receipt

-When the MLME of a Destination device receives the MLME-DSME-GTSINFO.response primitive, it generates a DSME-GTS information reply command.
+On receipt of the MLME-DSME-INFO.response primitive, the MLME generates a DSME information reply command.

-7.2.4.2.1.14 DSME-GTS Information Request
+7.2.4.2.1.14 DSME Information Request

-The DSME-GTS Information Request has no payload.
+The DSME Information Request Information Element is 1 bit in length and is formatted as shown in Figure 54uu and as described in 7.3.11.5.